TabbycatDebate/tabbycat/docs/install/wsl.rst

 4. Install Tabbycat
 ===================

-Follow section ":ref:`install-linux-tabbycat`" in the Linux instructions, on the Bash subsystem.
+Follow section ":ref:`install-linux-tabbycat`" in the Linux instructions, on the Linux subsystem.

 Starting up an existing Tabbycat instance
 =========================================